XuJiandong/docs-bank/omni_lock.md

 * If the cell contains a RCRule structure, the RCRule structure must be in whitelist mode.
 * If the cell contains a RCCellVec structure, there must at least be one RCRule structure using whitelists in the RCCellVec.

 For ease of reference, we call this cell `RC AdminList Cell`.
+To make this mode more flexible, when no `type script hash` is found in [cell_deps](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md), it continues searching input cells with same type script hash.
+If some cell is found, it is used as `RC AdminList Cell`.

 When an administrator tries to unlock the cell using omni lock, the administrator must provide SMT proofs for the auth used for validation.
 See the following part for more details.